deutschebank/fluxnova-docs-manual/content/update/rolling-update.md

 ## Backwards Compatibility of Database Schema

-To facilitate updates, Flowave ensures backwards compatibility of the database schema.
+To facilitate updates, Fluxnova ensures backwards compatibility of the database schema.
 Backwards compatibility makes it possible to operate an older version of the process engine on a newer version of the database schema.
 This property is crucial in the first step of the rolling update process: after the database has been updated, the process engine libraries are still at the previous version.

 ## On-line applicability of DB Migration Script

-Note that Flowave does not guarantee that the migration script is applicable on-line (concurrently to in-flight transactions).
+Note that Fluxnova does not guarantee that the migration script is applicable on-line (concurrently to in-flight transactions).
-While Flowave does its best effort to ensure this property, it is not guaranteed.
+While Fluxnova does its best effort to ensure this property, it is not guaranteed.
 It is therefore strongly recommended to _test the database migration script_ on a test database with a similar load to the production database.

 ## Usage of new Features